-GRD 142 Graphic Design II
+GRD 142 Graphic Design II 2 4

 This course covers the application of visual elements and design principles in advertising and graphic design.
 Topics include creation of various designs, such as logos, advertisements, posters, outdoor advertising, and publication design.
 Upon completion, students should be able to effectively apply design principles and visual elements to projects.
-Content includes the use of the computer to set type for design application and for final design production.
-Prerequisites: ART 121, DES 135, or GRD 141; and GRD 121.
-Corequisites: GRD 110, GRD 146.
+Prerequisite: ART 121, DES 135, or GRD 141.